centreon/centreon-stream-connector-scripts/modules/docs/custom_code.md

 local self = ...

 if not self.event.cache.host.notes or self.event.cache.host.notes == "" then
-  -- use the warning method of oru logger module self.sc_logger:warning("[custom_code]: host: "
+  -- use the warning method of from the logger module self.sc_logger:warning("[custom_code]: host: "
     .. tostring(self.event.cache.host.name) .. " do not have notes, therefore, we drop the event")
   -- the boolean part of the return is here to tell the stream connector to ignore the event